cailleanC1C/C1C-Recruitment/docs/ops/commands.md

 The help surfaces pull from the command matrix and cache registry to render consistent copy across tiers.
 Use the following behavior notes when validating deploys or triaging reports from staff and recruiters.
+Command copy and usage strings should originate from [`../_meta/COMMAND_METADATA.md`](../_meta/COMMAND_METADATA.md); update that export first, then mirror the changes here and in the matrix to keep a single source of truth.

 ## `@Bot help` — overview layout
 - **Audience:** Everyone; the embed set filters to the caller’s access tier.